Guichaguri/cachimbo/docs/stores/redis-valkey.md

 If you don't know which one to use, choose `node-redis` when running Redis or `@valkey/valkey-glide` when running Valkey.

+These two are the recommended clients by Redis and Valkey, respectively, and are the most actively maintained.

 ### node-redis

 ```sh